aforward-oss/phoenix-guides/K_deployment.md

 debug_errors: false,
 server: true
 ```
-When we run `$ mix phoenix.server` to start our application, that mix task automatically sets the server parameter to true.
+When we run `$ mix phoenix.start` to start our application, that mix task automatically sets the server parameter to true.
 When we're creating a release, however, we need to make sure that we have this manually configured.
 If you get through this release guide, and you aren't seeing any pages coming from your server, this is a likely culprit.

 ### Generating the Release